-Wait, don't let that blow your mind just yet.
-One way of envisioning this is to imagine that each point of our 3-D world contains not a retracted tape measure, but a curled-up, six-dimensional geometric shape.
+Don't let that blow your mind just yet.
+One way of envisioning this is to imagine that each point of our 3D world contains not a retracted tape measure, but a curled-up, six-dimensional geometric shape.
 One such example is a Calabi-Yau shape, which looks a bit like a cross between a mollusk, an M.C.
 Escher drawing and a "Star Trek" holiday ornament [source: Bryant].

 Think of it this way: A concrete wall looks solid and firm from a distance.
 Move in closer, however, and you'll see the dimples and holes that mark its surface.
 Move in even closer, and you'd see that it's made up of molecules and atoms.

 Or consider a cable: From a distance it appears to be a single, thick strand.
 Get right next to it, and you'll find it's woven from countless strands.
 There's always greater complexity than meets the eye, and this hidden complexity may well conceal all those tiny, rolled-up dimensions.

 Yet, we can only remain certain of our three spatial dimensions and one of time.
 If other dimensions await us, they're beyond our limited perception — for now.